 - As a neutral third party, PSC Partners is able to work with researchers and their institutions to join data together.

-- In particular, as sponsors and stewards of natural history data, PSC Partners and the multi-stakeholder steering committee will enable participating sites to share data in a centralized PSC Partners database to be used for future research.
+- In particular, as sponsors and stewards of the WIND-PSC data, PSC Partners and the multi-stakeholder steering committee will enable participating sites to share data in a centralized PSC Partners database to be used for future research.

-- PSC Partners will also work with a data coordinating center and organize a panel of experts and PSC community members to review and approve data requests.
+- PSC Partners is working with Arbor Research to serve as the data coordinating center and will organize a panel of experts and PSC community members to review and approve data requests.
 This process will ensure that data is deidentified and shared safely and anonymously.